-(B) To be eligible for a license as a professional counselor, an individual must meet the following requirements:
+(1) To be eligible for a license as a licensed professional counselor, an individual must meet the following requirements:

-(3) The individual must complete a minimum of ninety quarter hours of graduate credit in counselor training acceptable to the committee, which the individual may complete while working toward receiving a graduate degree in counseling or subsequent to receiving the degree, and which shall include training in the following areas:
+(c) The individual must complete a minimum of ninety quarter hours or sixty semester hours of graduate credit in counselor training acceptable to the committee, which the individual may complete while working toward receiving a graduate degree in counseling, or subsequent to receiving the degree, and which shall include training in the following areas:

-(4) The individual must pass an examination administered by the board for the purpose of determining ability to practice as a professional counselor.
+(d) The individual must pass an examination administered by the board for the purpose of determining ability to practice as a licensed professional counselor.

 (C) To be accepted by the committee for purposes of division (B) of this section, counselor training must include at least the following:

 (1) Instruction in human growth and development; counseling theory; counseling techniques; group dynamics, processing, and counseling; appraisal of individuals; research and evaluation; professional, legal, and ethical responsibilities; social and cultural foundations; and lifestyle and career development;

 (2) Participation in a supervised practicum and internship in counseling.

 (D) The committee may issue a temporary license to practice as a licensed professional counselor to an applicant who meets all of the requirements to be licensed under this section as follows: